 Learn more about how we educate kids, click on the Inside Out Club tab above.
 To see upcoming events, please click here.

 I Support Community (ISC) is a 501(c)(3) nonprofit organization based in Naperville, Illinois that I founded in 2012 to educate community members on local charities through video stories.
-I started ISC for two reasons: I really wanted my children to understand how fortunate they are and I believed if I were inspired by a charity’s story, others would be too.
-We started by filming charities’ stories and housing them on our website thereby creating a resource for education and inspiration that would empower others to get involved.
+I started ISC for two reasons: I really wanted my children to understand how fortunate they are and be engaged in the community, and I believed if I were inspired by a charity’s story, others would be too.
+We started by filming charities’ stories and housing them on our website thereby creating what I like to describe as a “Netflix” of nonprofits; a resource for education and inspiration that would empower others to get involved.

-In March of 2015 we took the Kids Crew concept and launched it as an after school charity club at Elmwood Elementary School.
+In March of 2015 we took the Kids Crew concept and launched it as an after school Charity Club at Elmwood Elementary School.
 Over 60 permission slips came in for just 25 spots offered to K-2nd graders.
 Clearly other parents felt as I did and were looking for this type of education for their children.
-The Club consisted of monthly meetings lasting an hour and fifteen minutes that taught the students about a local charity through activities, video and discussion.
+The Club consisted of monthly meetings lasting an hour and fifteen minutes that taught the students about a local charities through activities, video and discussion.

 The survey responses indicate that the first year was a big success: 100% of the students had fun, their parents would sign them up again and they all believe that learning empathy and compassion are critical for children’s development.
 The majority of those surveyed continued the conversation at home and said their child talked about what they learned days or weeks afterwards.